ahmadmssm/iOS_Bootstrap/README.md

 51. You can hide the notch for iPhone X series 😁.
 52. Side menu out of the box.
 53. Event bus helper class.
+54. Added Skeleton helper class to add skeleton effect to UIViews, table and collection views.
-54. How to use, examples and documentation + references.
+55. How to use, examples and documentation + references.

 ## Upcoming features